 “Social networking tools like Twitter, Facebook, YouTube and blogs can deliver heart-wrenching images and information about a disaster to our computers and phones.
 These often include pleas to donate.
 While these applications can be a powerful tool to inspire your desire to help, you should not blindly give via these vehicles,” the nonprofit explains.

-To make sure donations go to well-intentioned charities, the AARP put together a list of 7 tips to spot fake charities.
+To make sure donations go to well-intentioned charities, the AARP put together a list of 7 tips to spot charity fraud.
 Here are 3 of them:

 Philanthropy Is a Part of Life at Kendal at Oberlin